cglamb/Go_Random_Forest/README.md

 **Git Clone Command:** `git clone https://github.com/cglamb/Go_Random_Forest.git`

 ## Introduction
 This project evaluates the performance of a random forest model across three programming languages: Golang, R, and Python.
 It aims to compare runtime and resource utilization using identical datasets, tree counts, and features considered at each split.
-This work extends previous research on voting ensembles found [here](https://github.com/cglamb/Voting_Ensemble_Spam), incorporating EDA, data scrubbing, text preprocessing, and tokenization from that project.
-The data, a labeled SMS spam dataset from UCI Machine Learning and Esther Kim, is available on [Kaggle](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset?resource=download).
+This work extends my previous research on voting ensembles found [here](https://github.com/cglamb/Voting_Ensemble_Spam).
+EDA, data scrubbing, text preprocessing, and tokenization work is borrowed from that earlier work.
+The original data, a labeled SMS spam dataset from UCI Machine Learning and Esther Kim, is available on [Kaggle](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset?resource=download).

 ## Experiment Design
 Data processing is handled in `Data_Prep.ipynb`, producing test and training datasets split 50/50, saved as CSVs in the `/Data` folder for consistency across languages.